onebarloop/capstone-project/README.md

 - Users can browse random wannados, i.e. small tattoo-ideas.
 They can filter them by location, price etc.
 - Users can visit the pages of the tattoo artist and see their time schedule for making an appointment
 - Users can also see map with tattoo artists near them
-- Tattoo artists can create a profile and upload their wannados
 - Tattoo artists can publish their time schedule, so making appointments is easy for both sides
 - Tattoo artists can upload their sketches and tattoo-ideas, so users can browse them